lambdamikel/LambdaSpeak/README.md

 ### Detailed Description of the ATmega LambdaSpeak Firmware (Version 4)

-The **current version** of the unified LambdaSpeak ATmega firmare is **4** Highest firmware version will be 15.
-The unified ATmega LambdaSpeak firmware works with LambdaSpeak 1.5, LambdaSpeak 1.8, LambdaSpeak 1.95, and LambdaSpeak 2.0.
+The **current version** of the unified LambdaSpeak ATmega firmare is **4**.
+The highest firmware version will be 15.
+The unified ATmega LambdaSpeak firmware works for LambdaSpeak 1.5, LambdaSpeak 1.8, LambdaSpeak 1.95, and LambdaSpeak 2.0.

-LambdaSpeak 1.95 listens to CPC's IO ports &FBEE and &FAEE (SSA-1),
-&FBFE (DK'tronics), as well as to &FFx in Amdrum mode.
+LambdaSpeak 1.95 listens to CPC's IO ports &FBEE and &FAEE (SSA-1),  &FBFE (DK'tronics), as well as to &FFx in Amdrum mode.
 Native DECtalk and Native Epson modes are also using &FBEE.

 The LambdaSpeak 1.95 hardware uses a single signal for address decoding to the ATmega 644, so in fact, it cannot distinguish whether a request was made for &FBEE, &FAEE, &FBFE, or &FFxx.
 However, &FFxx is only decoded in Amdrum mode (a signal is given to the GAL from the ATmega in order to en/disable &FFxx decoding).
 For the other modes, the current mode of LambdaSpeak determines how LambdaSpeak reacts to the IO request at &FBEE, &FAEE, &FBFE.
-Even though these addresses are decoded "in parallel", the LambdaSpeak RSX Driver by TFM, the SSA-1 driver software, and DK'tronics driver software are not getting confused, because the protocols are different.
+Even though these addresses are decoded "in parallel", the LambdaSpeak RSX Driver by TFM, the SSA-1 driver software, and the DK'tronics driver software are not getting confused, because the protocols are different (in fact, they can all be used in parallel with XMem or similar!)
 ASCII for speech is only 7 Bit.
 Every byte with the 8th bit being set is considered a **control byte** and used for controlling the LambdaSpeak firmware, setting modes, pitch, volume, etc.

+Many of these modes are demonstrated in the BASIC program `demo01.bas` found on the `LS195.dsk` file in cpc/lambda directory here.
+The list of control bytes is the following:

+- &FF: reset LambdaSpeak.
+Only works if LambdaSpeak is not in PCM test mode, or in Amdrum mode.
+Even the reset button of LambdaSpeak will be ineffective during PCM sample playing (interrupts are disabled in order to maximize sample quality).
+Reset puts LambdaSpeak into default configuration.

+- &EF: native LambdaSpeak / Epson mode.
+This is the simplest mode.
+In this mode, simply send a series of ASCII characters to &FBFE, terminated by CR (13), to make it speak the string.
+Voice, pitch, volume, speed can be changed, see below.
+Check out the `demo01.bas` program for illustration.
+By default, a so-called **blocking mode** of operation is used for the native Epson mode.
+That mean, when LambdaSpeak speaks, the Z80 CPU of the CPC is **halted**, by pulling down the READY signal.
+Control returns when the speech has finished.
+However, in order to cancel / interrupt the speech, LambdaSpeak also offers a **non-blocking mode** of operation, in which the Z80 is not halted while it is speaking.
+While LambdaSpeak is speaking, the CPC can hence send a **stop** command to LambdaSpeak (as it is not halted), and LambdaSpeak will immediatly stop speaking.
+Notice that sending the **stop** control byte (&DF( is **the only operation that will work in non-blocking mode which LambdaSpeak is speaking**.
+Being able to cancel currently ongoing speech is the sole purpose of the non-blocking mode.

+- &EE: native DECTalk mode of LambdaSpeak.
+More involved, as the DECTalk syntax allows phoneme-based control of speech synthesis, i.e., LambdaSpeak can sing.
+Check out the DECTalk manual to learn about the syntax, and again `demo01.bas` for illustration.
+As for the Epson mode, it supports blocking and non-blocking mode of operation, see above for explanation.

+- &ED: Amstrad SSA-1 emulation mode.
+90% emulatation of the SSA-1; check out games like "Roland in Space" or the SSA-1 driver software supplied in this repository.
+The emulation is good enough for games to work, and the SSA-1 driver software.
+It was tested with SSA-1 software, Tubaruba, Alex Higgins' World Pool, Roland in Space, and a couple more, and worked flawlessly.
+Since the timing is not 100% accurate / faithful to the original hardware, I do not guarantee 100% compatibility.
+Check out the YouTube videos above to get an idea about SSA-1 emulation.

+Please notice that SSA-1 mode always works asynchronously and the CPC / Z80 CPU will never be halted.
+Rather, phonemes are being buffered, and when the buffer is full or when no phoneme has arrived for a couple of milliseconds (the flush delay is configurable, see below), the buffer is flushed and spoken.
+Hence, blocking and non-blocking mode does not apply to SSA-1 mode.

+- &EC: DK'tronics speech synthesizer emulation mode.
+90% emulation of the DK'tronics speech synthesizer.
+Same comments as for the SSA-1 emulation apply.
+It was tested with DK'tronics ROM software, DK'tronics cassette speech synthesizer software, old BASIC program that were written for the DK'tronics (e.g., Elisa.bas on LS195.dsk), and some game, including Jump Jet, Alex Higgins' Pool, etc. Check out the YouTube videos to get an idea about DK'tronics emulation.

+The same comments regarding phoneme buffer and blocking and non-blocking mode as for the SSA-1 mode apply to the DK'tronics mode.
+Same thing.

+- &EB: enable non-blocking mode for native Epson and native DECTalk mode of LambdaSpeak.
+Explained above, see there.
+Does not apply to SSA-1 and DK'tronics mode.

+- &EA: enable blocking mode for native Epson and native DECTalk mode.
+See explanation above.
+Does not apply to SSA-1 and DK'tronics mode.

+- &E9: by default, LambdaSpeak confirms all control bytes and changes to configuration.
+This enable these confirmations.

+- &E8: puts LambdaSpaak into less verbose / silent mode, where it does not confirm control bytes and changes to configuration.
+Of course, it will still speak in this mode, but no longer confirm control bytes audibly.

+- &E7: the DecTalk / Epson firmware supports Spanish and English text-to-speech.
+This enables the English mode.
+This is the default for LambdaSpeak.
+Does not apply to DK'tronics or SSA-1 mode (for these, there is no text-to-speech, but phonemes are being sent to LambdaSpeak, and the text-to-phoneme translation is performed by the SSA-1 or DK'tronics CPC driver software).

+- &E6: Spanish language mode!
+Not really tested, but should work.

+More soon...

       case 0xFF : process_reset(); break;